Necco logo

 If you have had past involvement with Child Protective Services, you should contact your Necco Licensing Specialist to discuss your eligibility.
 They can review your Child Protective Services history and give you a definitive answer.

 All potential foster parents are required to undergo a physical examination.
-A qualified medical professional must complete a medical report to determine mental and physical ability for fostering.
+Depending on your medical issues, you may have to have a specialist complete a medical report to determine your ability to foster.
 If you pass your physical examination, your application will proceed to the next step in becoming a foster parent.

 Foster care financial

 Foster parents must provide documentation to verify their income is self-sustaining for current expenses.
-Proof of this may include: pay stubs, W2’s, Tax Returns, bank statement, or direct deposit.
+Proof of this may include proof of disability income, pay stubs, W2’s, Tax Returns, bank statements, or direct deposit.

 Check with your local Necco office.
 Some states allow foster parents to receive government benefits while fostering.

-One of the most popular myths of foster care is that you have to be wealthy to be a foster parent.
+One of the most popular myths of foster care is that you should be wealthy to be a foster parent.
 This is not accurate.
 Foster care regulations require that foster parents provide documentation to verify that their current income is self-sustaining for their current expenses.
-Proof of this may include: pay stubs, W2’s, Tax Returns, bank statement, or direct deposit records.
+Proof of this may include pay stubs, W2’s, Tax Returns, bank statement, or direct deposit records.

 Special Circumstances

-Necco is able to provide a seamless transition from your previous agency.
-Many times, it involves updating forms and ensuring that your paperwork is current.
+Contact your local Necco office if you are interested in transferring.
+Necco can provide a seamless transition from your previous agency.
+Many times, it involves signing a form between agencies, updating forms, and ensuring that your paperwork is current.

-Of course!
-Being a foster child yourself can help you provide insights into the lives of the foster children we serve.
+Yes!
+Being a foster child, yourself can help you provide insights into the lives of the foster children we serve.
+Although, becoming a foster parent may bring up traumatic memories, it is important to be aware of what type of placements you feel would best suit you.

 Contact Us